 To ensure good blood circulation, make sure that you get up every hour and take a short walk.
 Maybe you walk up and down the stairs a couple of times.
 Or maybe you will be doing a few stretches.
 Whatever it is, as long as it keeps you moving is a great choice.

 The good idea is to invest in a smartwatch that comes with reminders to keep you away from sitting too long.
 And when you do move around the house, do wear a good diabetic slipper.
 These slippers are specially designed to reduce the risk of skin injuries in diabetic patients.

 It is always good to know when you should consult your doctor.
 In diabetic patients, it is recommended that they consult a doctor whenever they notice swelling of the feet.
 As soon as they have diagnosed the issue, your next call should be in case of a worsening of the swelling.

-Say you have tried to relieve the swelling by using the natural methods, which we explained before.
-If the swelling still does not reduce, you should consult your doctor.
+In our article we have outlined some natural remedies for swollen feet.
+However, if the swelling still does not reduce, you should consult your doctor.
 A quick visit to the doctor’s office should be made in case the swelling is localized to one side of the body.